Artix67/SwiftSketch/README.md

 1. The user can export drawings in various file formats beyond PDF.
 1. The user can overlay satellite images on the drawing for accurate tracing and layout.

+### Future Features - Coming Soon...
+1. The user can overlay satellite images on the drawing for accurate tracing and layout.

 ## Technologies
 SwiftSketch utilizes the following technologies:
 - **Flutter**: Primary framework for building a consistent and high-quality user interface across iOS and Android platforms.